elsayed-atef/terraform-learning/task-2/README.md

   - To apply
       RUN `packer apply packer-ec2.json`

-  after the you will have an AMI , to create an EC2 from that AMI
+  after that you will have an AMI , to create an EC2 from that AMI

   add ` ec2-vars.tf ` , ` packer-ec2.tf ` to the parent directory